xeolabs/xeolabs.github.com/index.md

 As a software engineer, I value process, communication, teamwork and simple, maintainable design, because those are what make this activity fun, healthy and profitable.
 <br><br>
 As an open source developer, I build on the generosity of a diverse community of passionate geeks.
 Often, I'll adapt our experiments and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
-And, when additional hands are needed, I can enlist the help of a motley bunch of experienced engineers who I've previously worked with on various open source projects.
+When additional hands are needed, I can also enlist the help of experienced engineers who I've previously collaborated with on various open source projects.
 <br><br>
 **Got a project you'd like to discuss?** Fire me an email via the address below!
+Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.

 <br>
 ![Email](../images/email.png)

-*Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.*